vmware-archive/azure-concourse/README.md

 # Customer0 PCF+Azure Concourse Pipeline

-*_Pipeline is currently experiencing turbulence due to updates,  should be resolved by EOD Dec 8, 2016 MG_*

 ### Pre_Reqs & Instructions for POC Deployment via Concourse

 1. Create an Azure AD Service Principal for your subscription with "Contributor" Role on the target Azure Project